Claude Gellée, called Claude Lorrain

 The Seaport with a Beacon

-etching, ca. 1640, a very fine impression of the third state (A) of five*, printed quite cleanly, in refined detail, on medium-fine laid paper, with the full Roman watermark of a "cross on three mounts in a circle with the letter A" (cf. Mannocci, Appendix 11, identifying a Roman paper dating to the mid-1640s), slightly trimmed (0.5 mm., just inside the platemark), slight paper loss (upper left corner, ), some localized soiling and skinning on the reverse from an old mount, and old traces of mounting tape in the upper corners, otherwise in quite excellent condition
+etching, ca. 1640, a superb impression of the very rare second state of five*, printed with refined detail, on medium-weight laid paper, with the full Roman watermark of a "kneeling saint in a shield, holding a cross" (cf. Mannocci, Appendix 2 and 3, identifying a Roman paper dating to the late-16th to the mid-17th centuries), with small margins, very slight soiling on the reverse, two small strips of mounting tape along the upper edge, in quite excellent and surprisingly fresh condition

-The printings (or editions) of this remarkable etching are not known, notably the reason for the early second-state addition of a marginal "7".**
+The first printings (or editions) of this remarkable etching are not known, though possibly the reason for the early (second-state?) addition of a marginal "7".**